Executive Management Team

 Rob DeHerrera, CPA, CGMA

-Over the past few years Rob has often been sought out as one of a select few to assist in matters that impact the DD system on items including legislation, system redesign and budget negotiations.
+He is currently the Chair of the Alliance/Colorado Department of Human Services Office of Early Childhood (OEC) Early Intervention (EI) Task Force, has served on numerous committees and workgroups and has been sought out as one of a select few to assist in matters that impact the IDD system on items including legislation, system redesign and budget negotiations.

-Prior to DDRC, Rob served as an Audit Supervisor with Grant Thornton LLP specializing in the non-profit sector.
-Robert is a graduate of the Adams State College (B.S.
-Accounting).
-He is a member of the American Institute of Certified Public Accountants (AICPA) and the Colorado Society of Certified Public Accountants.
+Prior to DDRC, he was an Audit Supervisor with Grant Thornton LLP specializing in the non-profit sector.
+Robert is a graduate of Adams State University.

 Kristie Braaten, MSW

 Senior Director of Waiver Programs